Sending email to Hector Levesque

 Individual faculty members do not accept students on their own, so sending me

-an email about your application will not increase your chances of getting
+an email about your application will not increase your chances of being

 admitted into the program.
 If you think you would like to work in the area of

-Knowledge Representation or with me, then you should say so in your
+Knowledge Representation, then good for you, you should say so in your

 application.
 Once you are accepted into the Department as a graduate student,